vikrantsingh82/stock-analysis/Stock Analysis/README.md

-# Kickstarting with Excel
+# Stock Analysis

 ## Overview of Project

-	Louise has got numerous data points about how different campaigns fared over the years in different countries along with the dates, goals, outcomes and its respective categories.
-	He/She wants to visualize campaign outcomes based on their
-		a. launch dates and
-		b. funding goals
+	Steve has got two years of stock data for numerous tickers.
+He want to anayze the yearly stock performance for multiple tickers (companies) to determine best and 	worst performing stocks for years 2017 and 2018 at the click of a button without losing too much time, not using exel funtions which is time sonsuming.  .

+	Steve should be able to run the stock analysis not only for years 2017 or 2018 but more.
+If more data is added to the worksheet with more tickers for another year, only the button click wil be enough to run the analysis and present the data in tabular format for each year.

 ### Purpose

-	The pupose of the analysis is to draw conclusions based on the campaign data available to
+	The pupose of the analysis is to draw conclusions based on yearly perfomance of stocks to identify
-		a. understand what were the best and worst performing months based on launch dates over the years in all or a selected category.
-		b. determine which funding targets (goals) were most successful, failure or canceled for the campaign whose subcategory was "Plays"
+		a. stocks to invest
+		b. stocks to sell

 ## Analysis and Challenges